MirisWisdom/OpenSauce/README.md

 |blamsauce               | Dwood's archived, interim fork.
 Used to separate Open Sauce's YeloLib into a more manageable project.
 |experimental            | guardian2433's fork of Open Sauce V4.0 containing experimental code they implement.
 |experimental_cleaned_git| Identical to the previous fork, but the git log is easier to read.
 |opensauce_v5            | BipolarAurora's fork of CorpenEldorito's version of Open-Sauce V5 for personal use and potential fixes.
+All fixes are limited to GameSpyOpen.
+No OpenSauce code was touched.
 |sprinkle                | Fork by sprinkle131313 which focuses on refactoring, improvements, and documentation.

 FORK/TEMPERA